 Sure!
 If you are watching your sugar intake, simply swap in your favorite sugar alternative.
 I don’t use them much, but research seems to indicate that any cup-for-cup sugar alternative should do a good job of dissolving into the water.
 Note that storage times may vary for non-sugar-based simple syrups.

-Generally speaking, the reason that simple syrups are so prevalent in drink making is that they are already liquid, meaning you don’t end up with sugar crystals at the bottom of your drink.
+Generally speaking, the reason that simple syrups are so prevalent in drink making is that they are already liquid, meaning you don’t end up with sugar crystals at the bottom of your cold drinks.
 If you are looking to replace simple syrup in a beverage, try using any other liquid sweetener like maple syrup, agave nectar, or honey.

 If you want to use a simple syrup substitute for brushing cakes, you may need to thin them out with some hot water first.

-Recipes That Use Simple Syrup
+Cocktail Recipes That Use Simple Syrup

 As always, I love seeing your creations and hearing from you!
 If you try these flavored simple syrup recipes, please share your creation with me on social media!
 You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!